 Purchased Stationery JE is an expense.

-Recording stationery expense is simple.
+Recording stationery expenses is simple.

 How’s the JE output?